Projects

 Universal Access to HealthCare Campaign (UAHCC)

-The Ghana Universal Access to HealthCare Campaign (UAHCC) seeks to advocate for the government of Ghana to legislate for quality and accessible universal healthcare for all free at the point of use, with identified new sources of funding especially from tax and innovative finance mechanisms by 2030.
+ARHR’s Universal Access to Healthcare Campaign, supported by Oxfam in Ghana and other CSOs, which was implemented from 2009 to 2022 advocated for the government of Ghana to legislate for quality and accessible universal healthcare for all, free at the point of use, with identified new sources of funding like tax and innovative finance mechanisms by 2030.

-The UAHCC is a national advocacy campaign made up of local and international NGOs and led by ARHR which is the hosting organisation.
-Supported by Oxfam Ghana, the campaign has a reach of over 500 organizations working on health-related issues and across all ten regions of Ghana.
-The campaign’s main strategies include evidence generation, policy analysis, public events such as civil society mobilization, lobbying and media engagement.
+The Campaign was made up of local and international NGOs with a reach of over 500 members working on health-related issues across all the regions of Ghana.
+It employed strategies that included evidence generation, policy analysis, civil society mobilization, and media engagements to target the government.

 Mitigating the spread and impact of covid 19 in Ashiedu Keteke (MISAICAK) Project

-The MISAICAK project is a response against covid 19 and it intends to mitigate the spread and impact of COVID-19 among residents of the Ashiedu Keteke sub-metropolitan assembly.
-It complements two of the five objectives outlined by the Government of Ghana to mitigate the spread and impact of COVID-19 in Ghana.
+The MISAICAK project was a COVID-19 response initiative that supported mitigation efforts among residents of the Ashiedu Keteke sub-metropolitan assembly.
+It complemented two of the five objectives outlined by the Government of Ghana to mitigate the spread and impact of COVID-19 in Ghana.

-Specifically, the project will, by the end of September 2020, intensify community education to ensure the prevention and spread of the virus among communities; strengthen and enhance community knowledge and attitude towards physical distancing; and advocate against fear, discrimination and stigmatization of individuals and families infected and affected by the virus.
+Specifically, the project by the end of September 2020, intensified community education to ensure the prevention and spread of the virus among communities; strengthened and enhanced community knowledge and attitude towards physical distancing; and advocated against fear, discrimination and stigmatization of individuals and families infected and affected by the virus.

-As part of activities towards the implementation of these projects, hand washing, sanitation and hygiene products will be stationed at vantage points in the target community and sanitary practices will be enforced.
-The project is being funded by the French Embassy.
+As part of actions toward implementing the project, hand washing, sanitation, and hygiene products were stationed at vantage points in the target community, and sanitary practices were enforced.
+The French Embassy funded the project.

 Adolescent Health Empowerment Project (AHEP) Project